Table of Contents

 Verbal communication occurs between people using language, which can be oral or written.
 Language is guided by syntactic rules and also by rules of conversation.
 Words may be spoken, signed or written.
 Therefore, the verbal mode of communication may involve acoustic, visual and tactile channels.In addition, Verbal communication helps to clarify misunderstandings and providing missed information.

 Verbal communication is what sets humans apart from other animals.
-The communicative functions of language include a referential function, which involves reference to external objects and events, and placing them in time and place; a social function, to establish a communication channel, ensures it works and that people are on good terms with each other; and an affective function, which involves expressing inner emotions without necessarily addressing a listener.
+The communicative functions of language include a referential function, which involves reference to external objects and events, and placing them in time and place; a social function, to establish a communication channel, ensures it works and that people are on good terms with each other; and an effective function, which involves expressing inner emotions without necessarily addressing a listener.

 Humans are also able to communicate without the use of words with nonverbal communication, which is an important means of sharing information.
 Non-verbal communication relies on a variety of unspoken cues and signals including facial expressions, gestures, body language, posture, touch, physical distance, intonation and non-verbal vocalizations such as sighing.

 Non-verbal communication serves as expressions of emotions and attitudes.
-Many expressions are used to form and maintain social bonds, such as smiling, and to demonstrate a synchrony in the interaction, by mirroring the expressions of others.
+Many expressions are used to form and maintain social bonds, such as smiling and to demonstrate a synchrony in the interaction, by mirroring the expressions of others.
 Non-verbal communication plays a more important role in cooperation than do verbal expressions.
 Non-verbal expressions are also important during a normal conversation.
-While a person is talking using words and sentences, their tone of voice, gaze, facial expressions and gestures also convey relevant information.
+While a person is talking using words and sentences, their tone of voice, gaze, facial expressions, and gestures also convey relevant information.

 Apart from social and affective functions, non-verbal communication has an important referential function too, such as when you direct someone’s attention to another object or event, by pointing, for example.

-Verbal and nonverbal communications coexist with each other which provide direct effect on people’s perception and exchanges.
+Verbal and nonverbal communications coexist with each other which provide a direct effect on people’s perception and exchanges.